-The project Quality mentorship for developing competent nursing students (QualMent) has been founded with the support from the European Commission.
-The support from the European Commission for the preparation of this material does not imply any confirmation of the content, which only reflects the views of the authors, so the Commission cannot be held responsible for any use which may be made of the information contained therein.
+The project Quality mentorship for developing competent nursing students Editors Dr. Kristina Mikkonen1 (QualMent) has been founded with the support from the European Dr. Olga Riklikiene2 Dr. Bojana Filej3 Commission.
+The support from the European Commission for the Dr. Boris Miha Kaučič3 preparation of this material does not imply any confirmation of the content, 1University of Oulu, Faculty of Medicine, Research Unit of Nursing Science and Health Management, Finland 2Lithuanian University of Health Sciences, Lithuania which only reflects the views of the authors, so the Commission cannot 3College of Nursing in Celje, Research institut, Slovenia be held responsible for any use which may be made of the information Peer Reviewers Assoc.
+Prof. Dr. Nadja Plazar contained therein.
+Assist.
+Prof. Dr. Tamara Štemberger Kolnik